joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 ## Requirement: Build a checkout system which takes a cart of items scanned at the till and outputs the total cost

-We now have our pieces:

-* A class `Shop` that has the constant items and costs

-* A class `Cart` that holds the state of the user's items

-* A class `Till` that does functional calculation of the cost of a cart's items

-We now want:

-* A class `Checkout` that reads input, combines the pieces, and writes output:
+**Setup**: We want a checkout capability that reads input, calculates using the shop costs and cart items, and writes output:

 ```sh
 touch lib/checkout.rb